 Service Limitations

 There is a $1,500 lifetime maximum limit per individual.
-Services must be prior approved by the OAAS regional office or its designee and require prior authorization (PA).
+Services must be prior approved by the OAAS Regional Office or its designee and require prior authorization (PA).

-NOTE: This is the only waiver service that is NOT subject to the individual’s annual POC maximum cost.
+NOTE: This waiver service is NOT deducted from the beneficiary’s annual POC budget.

 When the individual transitions to a home/apartment that is inhabited with another person, services will only be available for items that are to be used exclusively by the individual.